 Matthew Carey (Norfolk State University) Summer 2015 & 2016

 Matthew was part of the Kellogg Biological Station's REU program.
 He worked on a project documenting effects of drought and fertilizer application on the cell wall composition (hemicellulose, cellulose and lignin) of switchgrass cultivars.
-He continued this research at KBS in the summer of 2016, developing his results into a poster he presented at the Ecological Society of America Annual Meeting in Fort Lauderdale after earning a SEEDS Travel Award.
+He continued this research at KBS in the summer of 2016, developing his results into a poster he presented at the Ecological Society of America (ESA) Annual Meeting in Fort Lauderdale after earning a SEEDS (Strategies for Ecology Education, Diversity and Sustainability) Travel Award.

 Fernando Vizcarra (Alabama A&M University) Summer 2015